silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.6.0.md

 ### Solr no longer indexes draft / restricted content

 This CWP release includes an update to the [fulltextsearch module](https://github.com/silverstripe/silverstripe-fulltextsearch) to introduce more secure defaults.
 Most notably, **draft and restricted content will no longer be indexed by default**, due to a `canView()` check being performed against an anonymous user prior to (re)indexing.
+Restricted content means that it has a permission level of either `Logged-in users` or `Only these groups`.

 After upgrading your website, ensure that you run the `Solr_Reindex` task on your production environment to remove previously indexed content that should no longer be there.